lacker/seticore/README.md

 ## Installation

 Only Ubuntu is supported.
-You need to install Boost:
+You need to install some dependencies:

 ```
 sudo apt-get install libboost-all-dev
+sudo apt-get install libhdf5-dev
 ```

 ## Running things